nickromero-prog/plantproject-api/README.md

 Then I needed to create routes for my user to be able to CRUD a resource or a plant in this case using the same http protocols.

+I also added routes for my user to be able to CRUD a pot as well using the same http protocols.

 Future iterations:

 1) I would like for users to be able to submit pictures along with information